Bacopa monnieri – The #1 Herbal Nootropic*

 The capabilities of Bacopa for promoting memory recall and other mental functions has been the primary use of the herb for a very long time indeed.
 Research, though limited, has begun to shed light on how it does this.

-One method is through its constituents Bacoside A,jujubogenin and pseudojujubogenin which break down in the body to ebelin lactone and bacogenin A1.
-These two have been shown to have high blood brain barrier penetration and directly bind to receptor sites that act to increase cognitive and memory prowess.*
+One method is through its constituents Bacoside A, jujubogenin and pseudojujubogenin which break down in the body to ebelin lactone and bacogenin A1.
+These two have been shown to have high blood brain barrier penetration and directly bind to receptor sites that act to increase cognitive and memory prowess.1*

-Another study found very favorable results for the treatment of ADHD in young children of 7 years old.
-It effectivelydecreased restlessness and increased concentration and self-control in the previously diagnosed group after 6 months of a daily 225 mg extract.*
+Another study found very favorable results in restless young children of 7 years old.
+It effectively decreased restlessness and increased concentration and self-control in the previously diagnosed group after six months of a daily 225 mg extract.3*

-Current evidence suggests bacopa increases cerebral blood flow and also reduces β-amyloid plaques (which contribute to Alzheimer’s and dementia).
-It’s also being looked at for helping in Parkinson’s disease with its dopamine-regulating effects.*
+Current evidence suggests Bacopa increases cerebral blood flow and also reduces β-amyloid plaques (which contribute to age-related brain decline).
+It’s also being looked at for helping in other brain health applications with its neurotransmitter-regulating effects.4*

 Adaptogen and Rasayana